 Impulsive™ types love to leap but may forget to look first.
 Enjoying the rush of adrenaline, they would rather act spontaneously than follow a pre-arranged plan.
 Even though Impulsive’s do plan, they often neglect to follow the plan and its pre-determined timelines.
 However, lack of planning, or diminishing its importance, can result in missed deadlines and disappointing others.
 Over time, this can lead to gaps in self-confidence in one’s ability to manage time effectively at all.
 Impulsive types tend to get bored easily and can find routine and maintenance tasks distasteful.
 Any of the Flow Steps can cause tension for Impulsive personality styles if they are not in alignment with their natural behaviors, habits and tendencies.

 Cliff Hanger Time Style Preference

 So what can you make of all these styles?
 Regardless of your dominant Time Style Preferences, you may still struggle at times.
-Regardless of what life throws at you, the solution can be as simple as learning more about your natural Time Managment Personality Style Preferences.
-And then, taking Flow Steps toward easing the ‘time tension’ in your life.
+Regardless of what life throws at you, the solution can be simple.
+When you understand your natural Time Management Personality Style Preferences you can work to ease ‘time tension’ in your life.